lcrocker/ojpoker/rust/doc/onejoker_crate.md

 `let d = Deck::new(DeckType::English);`) and which function to call for evaluating hands (e.g. `ojp_high_value(&hand)`).

-Each `Scale` contains an `value()` function that computes a number that can be used to compare hands--smaller number is better.
+Each `Scale` contains a `value()` function that computes a number that can be used to compare hands--smaller number is better.
-If you want more information about the hand that just who wins, you can use the scale's `description()` function to create a structure that has more information.
+If you want more information about the hand than just who wins, you can use the scale's `description()` function to create a structure that has more information.
 Here we use it to print the hand and its text description.